UPPMAX/programming_formalisms/docs/introductions/sdlc_tools.md

 - explanations --> in-code documentation
 - naming --> good variable naming
 - eliminate duplication --> libraries
 - dependencies -->
 - DOI --> also publish your code!
 - testing --> do lots of testing

 - To add: way of programming
-    - Functional vs Object-orientred
+    - Functional vs Object-oriented

 _we'll cover these in many of the